 Mosquitoes are pests belonging to a class of insecta and Culicidae family.
 There are more than 3500 species of mosquitoes.
 They live in different habitats both in water and on dry land.
 Some of these adaptations keep mosquitoes away from humans or bring them closer.

 For example, some of the mosquitoes that require salty waters and marshy environments to thrive live in the wild and are not a big threat to humans.
-On the other hand, those that rely on fresh water to lay their eggs on and thrive like the Anopheles are the ones people try to deal with on daily basis in their homes.
+On the other hand, those that rely on fresh water to lay their eggs on and thrive like the Anopheles are the ones people try to deal with on a daily basis in their homes.
 However, Aedes also pose a serious threat to humans.

 Mosquito’s Main Source of Food